 The law governing property and asset division in Colorado is often complicated, and disputes over marital property ownership can be contentious, requiring an experienced divorce attorney who fully understands the principles that decide who gets what when a marriage ends.

 Marital Property vs Separate Property

 The first step in any Colorado Springs property division analysis is to determine what assets are “marital property” and which are “separate property.”
 Only marital property is subject to division and distribution by a judge in a divorce (though the parties can agree otherwise).

 Generally, separate property is those assets each spouse had in their possession at the time they got married.
 Separate property can also include any gifts or inheritance a spouse receives during the marriage.

 Marital property, on the other hand, is everything else that either or both spouses acquire during the marriage, including the increase in value or appreciation of separate property while married.

-Equitable Distribution and How Marital Property is Divided in Colorado
+Equitable Distribution and How Marital Property is Divided by Colorado Law

 Once the parties or a judge figure out what the universe of the marital property consists of, a legal principle called “equitable distribution” controls who will get what.
 It is important to understand that “equitable” is not the same thing as “equal.”

 Equitable does not mean 50/50.
 Instead, Colorado judges will consider several factors in determining how to fairly and equitably distribute a couple’s assets.
 Contrary to what many folks think, a judge will not consider any marital misconduct by a spouse in deciding how to divide the property.